juliajessica/internship-prep/README.md

 <a href="https://github.com/RichardLitt/standard-readme"><img src="https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square"></a>
 </p>

+## <span style="color:#74875d;">Self Assessment</span>
+#### Is there anything about the general job search and internship interview process you feel unprepared for?
+What would make you feel more comfortable and confident in your job search and internship interviews?

+* I think I could use go over a few of terms we've learned over the last few months and refresh the use the terminology as I discuss code with other students and teachers.

+* I also think I could use a little more JS Practice such as doing more white boarding and problem solving.

+#### Is there anything about searching for and transitioning into your future career a technical field that you feel unprepared for?
+What would make you feel more comfortable and confident in this process?

 ## <span style="color:#74875d;">Completed List</span>
 * Add Bloc to Linkedin Account
 * Add Readme's to Github repositories